open-resources/dash_curriculum/_sources/part2/chapter8.md

 2) explore changes in and between data categories over time
 3) Examine relationships between two or more variables

 No matter the purpose, a common challenge is to chose a visualization type that captures the nature of your data and makes the message clear.
 Here, the key often lies in choosing the most appropriate visualization type, of which the most common include tables, line graphs, scatter plots, bubble charts, bar charts, histograms, box plots, and heatmaps.
 Unique visualization types, such as timeline or treemaps, may also effectively communicate your data while captivating audience interest.
-You will learn more about theses in the rest of this chapter `8.3` and `8.4`.
+You will learn more about these in chapter `8.3` and `8.4`.
 But before we get to that, let's take a closer look at the other C's; `clean`, `concise` and `cite` by visualizing some data from the stock market.

 The message we'll try to convey is that, in a volatile market, the values two different companies C and E experienced two very different developments . `C` has an unfortunate start but comes out on top, while the opposite is true for `E`.